TiagoClaro02/EmbeddedComputingArchitecture/Lab1/README.md

 ### Hardware

 The hardware setup is very simple.
-The LED strip is connected to the Raspberry Pi Pico board as follows:
+The LED strip and buttons are connected to the Raspberry Pi Pico board as follows:

 ![Schematic of connections](/Lab1/Schematic_ACE_lab1_2023-11-08.png "Schematic of connections")